-Revitalizing the Michif language is critical to rebuilding our nation.
+Revitalizing the Michif language is critical to rebuilding our Nation.
 In January 2020, our government announced a partnership with Canadian Geographic to create the Future of Michif Program.
-This multifaceted-educational initiative, grounded in historical and ancestral knowledge, is designed to get more Métis to speak their traditional language and celebrate Michif and Métis culture.
-It includes a Michif Language Speakers Bureau to promote and teach Michif, an online Michif language conversation forum, a feature story on the Michif language with an associate poster map to reach millions of Canadians, and a Michif language training program.
+This multifaceted-educational initiative, grounded in historical and ancestral knowledge, is designed to get more Métis citizens to speak their traditional language and celebrate Michif and Métis culture.
+It includes a Michif Language Speakers Bureau to promote and teach Michif, an online Michif language conversation forum, a feature story in the Canadian Geographic Magazine on the Michif language with an associate poster map to reach millions of Canadians, and a Michif language training program.

-With COVID-19, we are working with Canadian Geographic to ensure these initiatives can be done virtually.
-We are currently working with Métis early learning educators to create ten videos to highlight Métis culture.
+With COVID-19, we have been working with Canadian Geographic to ensure these initiatives can be done virtually.
+In partnership with the Director of ELCC, MN-S is currently working with Métis early learning educators to create ten videos to highlight Métis culture.
 The videos are in production and will be available to over 25,000 Canadian teachers and over 4 million people worldwide.
 We are also working on the Michif Language Speakers Bureau and have currently brought in male and female Métis citizens and Elders from the north, central and southern parts of the province.
-A podcast series is also under development and will highlight a variety of topics on Métis way of life and feature different guests.
-Finally, Elder Norman Fleury is working on text translation for the Michif Atlas.
+A podcast series was developed to highlight a variety of topics on Métis way of life and feature different guests.
+The podcast series is an ongoing project.
+Finally, our resident Elder, Norman Fleury is working on text translation for the Michif Atlas.